 Viewable by clicking here.

-What is the history behind your current building?
+What is the history of your current building?

 The Humane Society of Utah was founded in 1960.
 From 1960 to 1992, we were located at a shelter in what is now West Valley City.
 In 1989, after several bequests were received by a number of donors, we were able to purchase the land where our current Murray facility resides.
 Shortly after, the construction of our Murray building from 1990 to 1992 was the result of a very generous bequest from a Utah school teacher named Janice Johnson.
 To this day, our building is named the Janice Johnson Center for Animals.